bernpb/Fantasy_Football_Prediction/Docs/Progress Report.md

  * Built a polynomial regression model
  * Built out a Random Forest Model

+  # Day 5
+ ### Tuesday, November 23rd, 2021

+ * Squashed bugs.
+So many bugs
+ * Applied log transform
+ * Built out a NN (Google Collab)
+ * XGBoost model (Google Collab)
+ * Engineer more lagged features

+  # Day 6
+ ### Wednesday, November 24th, 2021

+ * Squashed bugs.
+So many bugs
+ * Applied log transform
+ * Parameter tuning which led to a rebuild of neural network
+ * Parameter tuning and application of pipeline on XGBoost model
+ * Research into streamlit and a few tutorials
+ * Back to the EDA

+   # Day 6
+ ### Wednesday, November 24th, 2021

  # To Do:
 * Build a method for active ranking of team defenses throughout the dataset
- * Try a log transform
+* Build API with flask
+* Build web app with streamlit